 Centers‑of‑Gravity indicate warehouse locations that minimize transport costs

-Weighted distance is the distance from warehouse to customer multiplied by demand.
+Weighted distance is the distance from warehouse to customer multiplied by its demand.

-If customer A has a demand of 10 and is located 25 kilometers (km) from its warehouse, then the weighted distance is 250 km.
+If customer A has a demand of 10 and is located 25 kilometers (km) from its warehouse, then its weighted distance is 250 km.

-The sum of weighted distances over all customers acts as an indicator for transport costs.
+The sum of weighted distances - summed over all customers - acts as an indicator for transport costs

 Towards the algorithms - Introductory thoughts